 Eliot Higgins: Let's hope so.

 Taylor Owen: That was my conversation with Eliot Higgins.
-As always, you can reach me at [email protected], and please subscribe to Big Tech wherever you listen to your podcasts.
+Please subscribe to Big Tech wherever you listen to your podcasts.

 Big Tech is presented by the Centre for International Governance Innovation and produced by Antica Productions.
 Please consider subscribing on Apple Podcasts, Spotify, or wherever you get your podcasts.
 We release new episodes on Thursdays every other week.